 In E!
 Entertainment, Kate Durbin zooms into the privileged dramas of MTV's The Hills and Bravo's Real Housewives, the public tragedies of Amanda Knox and Anna Nicole Smith.
 Durbin traces the migratory patterns of the flightiest members of our televised demimonde, from the vacant bedrooms of the Playboy Mansion to the modern gothic set of Kim Kardashian's fairytale wedding, rendering a fabulous, fallen world in all its hyperreal strangeness.

 When E!
 Entertainment came out in 2014, it was ahead of its time in its re-framing of the mistreated and misunderstood celebutantes of the early aughts.
 Durbin began working on the book in 2010, pioneering her process of writing through reality TV.
+She released two chapbooks in 2011 and 2012, as well as many online excerpts.

 She then crafted the stories that make up the book, and what emerged was her dead-pan, roving camera’s eye voice—the narrator of E!
 This idiosyncratic voice elevates the details not normally noticed when one watches reality TV: the music, the quick cuts, the montages, the mumblecore, the background objects and side players.